By Coulter Regal, CFA

 For more news, information, and strategy, visit the Beyond Basic Beta Channel.

-An investment in the VanEck Morningstar SMID Moat ETF may be subject to risks which include, among others, equity securities, small– and medium–capitalization companies, consumer discretionary sector, financials sector, health care sector, industrials sector, information technology sector, market, operational, index tracking, authorized participant concentration, new fund, absence of prior active market, trading issues, passive management, fund shares trading, premium/discount and liquidity of fund shares, non–diversified, and concentration risks, all of which may adversely affect the Fund.
-Small– and medium–capitalization companies may be subject to elevated risks.
+An investment in the Fund may be subject to risks which include, among others, risks specific to oil and gas companies (midstream, marine shipping, geopolitical risk), special risk considerations of investing in Canadian issuers, MLP, MLP Tax, energy sector, return of capital distributions from the fund reduce the tax basis of fund shares, liquidity, market, operational, medium – capitalization companies, index tracking, authorized participant concentration, no guarantee of active trading market, trading issues, passive management, fund shares trading, premium/discount risk and liquidity of fund shares, non-diversified and concentration risks, all of which may adversely affect the Fund.

 Investing involves substantial risk and high volatility, including possible loss of principal.
 An investor should consider a Fund’s investment objective, risks, charges and expenses carefully before investing.
 To obtain a prospectus and summary prospectus for VanEck Funds and VanEck ETFs, which contain this and other information, call 800.826.2333 or visit vaneck.com.
 Please read the prospectus and summary prospectus for VanEck Funds and VanEck ETFs carefully before investing.